MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/public-feeds-upstream-sources.md

 - - -

 > [!NOTE]
-> You must be a **Collaborator** or higher to install new package versions from upstream.
+> You must be a **Feed and Upstream Reader (Collaborator)** or higher to install new package versions from upstream.
 Anonymous users can only install packages that exist in their feed.

 ## Q&A